Our Team

 Maya Novitsky is a PsyD student at the Graduate School of Professional Psychology Class of 2029.
 She grew up in West Hartford, Connecticut and graduated from the University of Michigan in 2023 with a BA in Biopsychology, Cognition, and Neuroscience (BCN), where she was also a student research assistant in the Adolescent Interpersonal Relations lab.
 While in Michigan, she first gained clinical experience working with children and adolescents with autism spectrum disorder providing behavioral therapy where she developed her passion for working with children and adolescents.
 In the last year, Maya also gained experience working as a clinical services assistant for adults at a residential treatment program for substance abuse, where she facilitated psychoeducation groups and supervised up to 42 residents, providing daily support through use of motivational interviewing, conflict mediation, and de-escalation skills.

 In the CABLab, Maya contributes to projects focused on Adolescent Behavioral Health, primarily the CBTeX study which examines the singular and combined impacts of Cognitive Behavioral Therapy and Exercise training on depression and physical activity in adolescents at risk for depression and Type 2 diabetes.
-Maya is passionate about working with adolescents and fostering resilience, something she is excited to continue to do through her participation as a student researcher in the CABLab.
+Additionally, Maya is excited to be a part of the new Growing Together project, working to promote connection, growth, and self-understanding among neurodivergent teens and their caregivers.
+Maya is passionate about working with adolescents and fostering resilience, something she is excited to continue to do through her participation as a student researcher in the CABLab and a facilitator for Growing Together.